doctor3w/Dance-Dance-Evolution/docs/index.md

 * Getting the SRAM to work
 * Buffering audio
 * Data transfer between PIC and Mac
-* Writing the entire Mac app!
+* Writing the Mac app

 Michael focused on: